zg2pro/greouxlocation/v5/README.md

 - in your test browser, open F12, and go to settings, then disable cache, with cache you would not be able to see your changes between deployments.

+- use browserify to load all js files required by angular (concatenates the framework in one file)
+- use uglify to minify the bundled file